Jazz Piano Standards You Should Learn

 So, yes this approach is better but still not best yet…

-In fact, it’s the only method I use to learn new tunes.
+In fact, it’s the only method I use to learn new jazz songs.

-It’s how I built my repertoire to hundreds of tunes in a short period of time.
+It’s how I built my repertoire to hundreds of songs in a short period of time.

 Using this method, you shortcut the learning process by breaking down tunes into the most common patterns & piano chord progressions.